How to Make Climate Change Matter

 We need breakthroughs.

-Then there is the sink or swim method.
+So this might sound drastic, but there is the sink or swim method (Fiction? perhaps).

 Jump into the water and start swimming or you drown.
 There will be consequences, but global warming will stop.

-Have fun delving into this possibility reading Dan’s War.
+Have fun delving into this fictional possibility in Dan’s War.
 A CIA computer programmer with Asperger’s Syndrome and an OPEC insider make the world green in two weeks.